 - Attend benefit/open enrollment meetings.
 Toward the end of the year, many larger employers will host a benefit/open enrollment meeting or “health fair.”
 These events encourage their workers to take care of their health.
 Ask larger employers nearby if they will let you attend to talk about the importance of hearing.
 If you have portable equipment, you could also offer to do a quick screening and then make an appointment for people who show need.

-- Try Facebook or other PPC advertising.
-The holidays are often a time of year when people hop on social media to share gift ideas, photos from parties and jokes about the holiday frenzy.
+- Try PPC advertising.
+The holidays are often a time of year when people hop on social media to share gift ideas, photos from parties, and jokes about the holiday frenzy.
 Experiment with a medical PPC advertising campaign geared toward the holidays.

 Want to avoid having turkeys gobbling up your hearing aid sales?